 {exif_date:YYYY-MM-DD}_{exif_location}_{ai_subject}_{exif_camera}

-# Before (off the Sony A7 IV SD card)
+# Before (off the Sony A7 IV SD card, JPEG exports)

 Lightroom / Capture One workflow: Rename before import.
 Once files are named, Lightroom's catalog and Capture One's sessions pick up the new names.
 Backups, client deliveries, and archive searches all benefit.